seetest-io/eribank-pom/README.md

 3. Modify the tests

-change the @Test methods at EriBankTests
+Change the @Test methods in EriBankTests source.

-you can paste the code you've exported from SeeTestAutomation
+You can paste the code you've exported from SeeTestAutomation